 Practical start-up cost

-It’s nice to be able to invest in a home business for less than $50.
+It’s great to invest in a home business for less than $50.

 Related Review: Is Herbalife a Pyramid Scheme?